 Holly Williams is a CBS News Foreign Correspondent based in Istanbul, Turkey.
 She joined CBS News in July 2012, and has more than 15 years of experience covering major news events and international conflicts across Asia, Europe and the Middle East.

-Williams, who is fluent in Mandarin, received the George Polk Award in 2012 for her report on Chinese dissident Chen Guangcheng after he escaped house arrest and fled to the U.S. Embassy in Beijing.
-She was the first reporter to reach his village – evading government security guards – where other members of his family were being harassed by the Chinese authorities.
+Williams, who is fluent in Mandarin, received the George Polk Award in 2012 for her reporting on Chinese dissident Chen Guangcheng, after he escaped house arrest and fled to the U.S. Embassy in Beijing.
+She was the first reporter to reach his village -- evading government security guards -- where other members of his family were being harassed by the Chinese authorities.

 Williams was a Nieman Fellow at Harvard University in 2007-2008.
 She has a Master of Arts in International Relations from Deakin University and a Bachelor's degree in Asian Studies from the Australian National University.

 - Follow @HollyMAWilliams on Twitter